+- Make sure the Touch Menu (pictured above) is displayed, otherwise open it by (for example) selecting View | Touch menu from the main menu (or via the Touch Menu mini control panel, which is docked at the top of the main Hauptwerk window by default.

+- Make sure its Organs tab is selected.
-- On the Organ load/assign mini control panel, use the left and right arrow buttons to select which favorite slot (1-64) at which you

-wish to make the edit.
+- Use the left (decrement) or right (increment) arrows to select (cue) the favorite slot number at which you wish to make the edit.

-- Finally select the appropriate item from the Organ | Load favorite organ / edit favorites list menu to perform the desired one of the following available functions on the selected cued favorite slot number:
+- Use the appropriate function button to perform the desired one of the following available functions in the Edit at cued section on the selected cued favorite slot number:

-- Insert blank list entry at cued (where 'cued' denotes the current cued favorite number).
+- o Insert blank list entry at cued (where 'cued' denotes the current cued favorite number).

 - Delete list entry at cued.

 - Clear (blank) list entry at cued.

 - Copy list entry at cued.

 - Cut list entry at cued.

 - Paste list entry (overwriting) at cued.

 - Paste list entry (inserting) at cued.